5 tips on how to optimize processes

 If you have checked that the process is still valid and there is nothing that can be improved in the process itself, take a look at the very first step in the process.

 When you get the ticket from the customer, does the ticket contain needed information for the customer support reps to proceed right away?
-Is there anything you can do to improve external or internal documentation to make it clear what is required to perform the action?
+Is there anything you can do to improve external or internal documentation to clarify what is required to perform the action?
 Can you set better expectations towards the customer about completing the task to avoid questions during the process?

 Question 5- can you improve customer experience?